suhelhammoud/java-course/md/11-enums.md

 Adding memebers to enum
 ===
-- Enums can have constructors, methods, and fields.
+- enums can have constructors, methods, and fields.
 - Add a `;` after the enum constants list to define members.

 ```java